Mississippi Licensing Overview for a Barber

 General requirements for a barber license?

-To become a barber in Mississippi, a person must be at least 16 years old, have a high school diploma or GED.
-In this state, 1500 hours of barbering program at an approved school are required.
+To become a barber in Mississippi, a person must be at least 16 years old, have a high school diploma or GED, plus 1,500 hours of barber training at an approved school.

 What’s the state licensing site for a barber?